Americans spend more on prescription drugs than any other country globally, racking up more than $358 billion in costs in 2020 alone.

 But what if I have insurance?

 Let me be clear: GoodRx is not health insurance.
 It’s just another option on your side.
-About 70% of GoodRx users have health insurance but choose not to use it on their prescriptions because prices are so much better with GoodRx.
+About 70% of GoodRx users have health insurance but choose not to use it on their prescriptions because prices are much better with GoodRx.
 Instead of paying your co-pay or Medicare, you can open up GoodRx to find an even better price.

-GoodRx is accepted by over 70,000 pharmacies all across the country, including Walmart, Walgreens, CVS, Kroger, Albertsons, Safeway and RiteAid.
+GoodRx is accepted by over 70,000 pharmacies all across the country, including Walmart, Walgreens, CVS, Albertsons, Safeway and RiteAid.

 How much can you save?